Showing posts with label u2. Show all posts

 "One Tree Hill," a powerful track from The Joshua Tree, serves as a poignant dual tribute, commemorating Greg Carroll, a young New Zealander who forged a close bond with the band, and honoring Víctor Jara, a Chilean singer-songwriter and activist who became a symbol of resistance.

+Greg Carroll worked closely with U2 and became a cherished friend of Bono before his untimely death in a motorcycle accident.
 The song's title itself is a reference to a volcanic peak located in Auckland, New Zealand, a place that Bono visited in Carroll's company.
 This personal connection imbues the tribute with a deep sense of personal loss and remembrance.
 The evocative lyrics, "And when it's raining / Raining hard / That's when the rain will / Break my heart," poignantly reflect Bono's profound grief at Carroll's passing, conjuring the somber atmosphere of a wet night in Dublin, where the tragic accident occurred.

+The song also extends its tribute to Víctor Jara with the powerful lines: "Jara sang, his song a weapon in the hands of love / You know his blood still cries from the ground".
 Jara was brutally tortured and killed during the 1973 Chilean coup d'état, becoming an enduring symbol of resistance against the oppressive regime led by Pinochet.
 Bono's awareness of Jara's story grew after meeting René Castro, a Chilean mural artist, during Amnesty International's A Conspiracy of Hope tour.

-God Part II - Albert Goldman
+God Part II & Elvis Presley and America – Albert Goldman & Elvis

 "God Part II," featured on Rattle and Hum, stands as a direct response to John Lennon's introspective song "God" and includes a pointed critique of the American biographer Albert Goldman.
-The song mirrors the lyrical structure of Lennon's original, with Bono listing various things in which he does not believe.

 The track "Elvis Presley and America," also from The Unforgettable Fire, directly stems from Bono's reaction to an Albert Goldman biography of Elvis Presley, which he found to be unflattering in its depiction of the legendary singer.